 Local educational agencies (LEAs) complete their Elementary and Secondary Education Act (ESEA) consolidated grant application in Wisconsin's federal grant web-based portal called WISEgrants.
-WISEgrants allows flexibility of federal funds serving migratory migrant children.
+WISEgrants allows flexibility of federal funds serving migrant children.
 For example, WISEgrants is programmed to give users the the flexibility to reserve funds from Title I, Part A to meet the unique needs of migratory children.
 WISEgrants facilitates the the process for districts to easily transfer funds from Title II, Part A and Title IV, Part A into Title I, Part C.

 With specific regard to Title III, Part A, the Wisconsin MEP staff will ensure that in coordination with the Title III, Part A program we will develop ongoing effective communication to districts and school staff around identifying English learner students.
-The Wisconsin MEP will, in coordination with the Title III, Part A program, ensure ongoing consistent communication with districts and school staff around identifying English learner students.
-Wisconsin's state MEP staff will coordinate consolidate communications around programs and needs of migratory migrant students who are also English learners to districts and to families.
+Wisconsin's state MEP staff will consolidate communications around programs and needs of migrant students who are also English learners to districts and to families.
 Additionally, Wisconsin State MEP staff will provide professional development and training to LEAs.
 MEP staff will coordinate with Title III coordinators around professional development on the identification of migratory children and their unique needs.
 This professional development will be data driven to include math and literacy, as well as graduation rates.
 Additional stakeholder feedback received through statewide ESSA Consolidated State Plan listening sessions held May through June of 2017 was taken into consideration to further specify and enhance technical assistance and services to migratory children.